nenadmit/Spring/MyBetApp/README.md

 ticketAmout as a parameter.
 The ticket and played games are saved into a database.

 The App is still in progress,
-- Currently there are problems with saving the tickets to a database when there are more than 1 games.
 - Game fixes will be added, currently game fixes and quotes are hardcoded.